qensus-labs/venafi-codesigning-gitlab-integration/README.md

  * Define a job that calls `venafi-verify-signtool`.
  * Ensure that this job runs on a Windows-based runner, by setting the proper tags.
- * Ensure this job operates within the image `quay.io/fullstaq-venafi-integration/codesigning-signtool-x86_64`.
+ * Ensure this job operates within the image `quay.io/fullstaq-venafi-integration/codesigning-signtool-x86_64:<TAG>`.
+    - Select a tag based on the Venafi client tools version that you require.
+See [Docker images](#docker-images).
  * Set the `INPUT_PATH` variable to a filename or a glob that you wish to verify.
  * Set other required variables too.
 See the variables reference below.